 The bill amends s.
-985.56.
-F.S., to:
+985.56, F.S., to:

-- Limit the State's authority by specifying that the State may only convene a grand jury for a juvenile who is 14 years of age or older where the juvenile is charged with murder, manslaughter, or aggravated sexual battery; - Allow the court to sentence the juvenile as an adult, a youthful offender, or as a juvenile, even when the juvenile is found to have committed the indictable offense; and - Prohibit a juvenile who is eligible for indictment but who is pending a competency hearing in juvenile court or has been previously found to be incompetent and has not been restored to competency from being transferred to adult court for criminal prosecution.
+- Limit the State's authority by specifying that the State may only convene a grand jury for a juvenile who is 13 years of age or older and less than 18 years of age: - Where the juvenile is charged with murder, manslaughter, or sexual battery; and - When in the State's judgment and discretion, the public interest requires that adult sanctions be considered: - Allow the court to sentence the juvenile as an adult, a youthful offender, or as a juvenile, even when the juvenile is found to have committed the indictable offense; and - Prohibit a juvenile who is eligible for indictment but who is pending a competency hearing in juvenile court or has been previously found to be incompetent and has not subsequently been found by a court to have attained competency from being transferred to adult court for criminal prosecution.